evoingram/evoingram/README.md

 ## About Me

 Hello, my name's Erica Ingram.
-I'm a full-stack web developer with experience in a JavaScript, Node, PostgreSQL, and React-based stack.
-I work on a React, Kotlin, Node, Typescript, and PostgreSQL stack in my day-to-day work.
+I'm a full-stack web developer with heavy back-end experience in both a Kotlin/Java/PostgreSQL/React and JavaScript/Node/PostgreSQL/React-based stacks.
+I worked on a React, Kotlin/Java, and PostgreSQL stack in my day-to-day work at SoFi and a React, Kotlin, Java, Node, TypeScript, and PostgreSQL stack in my day-to-day work at Clearcover.
+Previous to and during some of my tech work, I owned and operated a court transcription business for over 13 years.
 I love building apps and solving problems.
 To learn more about me and how I work, please check out my [portfolio](http://www.ericaingram.com), which includes a video I made.
 Because I am a developer more than a filmmaker, I'm of course most excited to show off the custom video player I built for it, which features captions, chapters, volume and playback speed controls, and social media sharing in addition to standard video controls.
 I also transcribed the captions.

 <img align="center" src="https://www.aquoco.co/erica-ingram/artsy/img/horizontal-line.jpg" />